emberjs/rfcs/text/0811-element-modifiers.md

-This RFC introduces the concept of user defined element modifiers and proposes adding [ember-modifier](https://github.com/ember-modifier/ember-modifier) to the blueprints that back `ember new` and `ember addon`, providing an officially-supported path for using modifiers out of the box.
+This RFC introduces the concept of user defined element modifiers and proposes adding [ember-modifier](https://github.com/ember-modifier/ember-modifier) to the blueprint that back `ember new`, providing an officially-supported path for using modifiers out of the box.

 This RFC supersedes the original [RFC #353 "Modifiers"][rfc-0353].